kpudleiner/Card_Sort_Game/README.md

 ---
 ## Quick-Start Guide

 This project utilizes UV for version control.
-If you are unfarmiliar with UV, please see [their doccumentation](https://docs.astral.sh/uv/guides/install-python/) for more information on its implimentation.
+If you are unfamiliar with UV, please see [their doccumentation](https://docs.astral.sh/uv/guides/install-python/) for more information on its implementation.
 Once you have downloaded the repository, simply run `uv sync` to set up all necessary packages.

 Over 5 million decks have already been scored.
 In order to create and score more decks, run `main.py` and it will prompt you through this process.

-If you wish to completeledy recreate the results, delete all decks in `Decks/Scored` as well as `src/scoring/player_wins.csv` and recreate all decks.
+If you wish to completely recreate the results, delete all decks in `Decks/Scored` as well as `src/scoring/player_wins.csv` and recreate all decks.